Battle of Waterloo: The French cavalry attack

 A little before 16:00, Ney noted an apparent exodus from Wellington's centre.
 He mistook the movement of casualties to the rear for the beginnings of a retreat, and sought to exploit it.
 Following the defeat of d'Erlon's Corps, Ney had few infantry reserves left, as most of the infantry had been committed either to the futile Hougoumont attack or to the defence of the French right.
 Ney therefore tried to break Wellington's centre with cavalry alone.
 Initially, Milhaud's reserve cavalry corps of cuirassiers and Lefebvre-Desnoëttes' light cavalry division of the Imperial Guard, some 4,800 sabres, were committed.
 When these were repulsed, Kellermann's heavy cavalry corps and Guyot's heavy cavalry of the Guard were added to the massed assault, a total of around 9,000 cavalry in 67 squadrons.
-When Napoleon saw the charge he said it was an hour too soon.
+When Napoleon saw the charge he said it was an hour too soon but he did not stop it.